Now Only

 Now Only is the ninth studio album by Mount Eerie, the solo project of American musician Phil Elverum.
 It was released on March 16, 2018, on Elverum's record label P.W.
 Elverum & Sun.
 Like the preceding Mount Eerie album A Crow Looked at Me, Now Only is a concept album in the aftermath of the death of Elverum's wife, the cartoonist and musician Geneviève Castrée; Elverum described it as the second part of that album.
 The album was entirely written and produced by Elverum, and recorded in the room in which Castrée died.

 The album departs from A Crow Looked at Me's raw and intimate style of writing, intending, instead, to answer grander and more introspective questions about Elverum's life after Castrée's death.
 Lyrically, the album focuses on themes of the aftermath of death and the lingering ghostly presence of the deceased.
 It continues the use of direct lyricism and nearly spoken delivery, first seen in A Crow Looked at Me.
-Now Only is musically similar to A Crow Looked at Me, although it the songs are longer and featuring some more diverse instrumentation.
+Now Only is musically similar to A Crow Looked at Me, although its songs are longer and feature some more diverse instrumentation.